LXNavigation/runner/README.md

  Default is `"run until success"`

  `stdout history` Number of lines of stdout to store in case of the crash.
 Larger numbers take more memory but can be useful when debugging any crashes that occurred.
 Default is 1000.

+ `name` Runner tries to provide meaningful names for running processes from command field.
+However in cases where multiple python scripts are being run all of them will be shown as python.
+Name is optional field with a custom name to be shown both in tabs and as name in error folders.

  ## Running